jdh4/machine_learning_libraries/scikit_learn/README.md

 # Scikit-learn

-[Scikit-learn](https://scikit-learn.org/stable/) is a Python library for machine learning:
+[Scikit-learn](https://scikit-learn.org/stable/) is a Python library for machine learning featuring:

 + Conventional models (not a deep learning library)
 + Comfortable to use (elegant ML pipelines)